 Our reference collection includes World Book print encyclopedias (2011 edition), atlases, almanacs (2011 edition), dictionaries, and thesauri.
-We also subscribe to the Grolier Multimedia Encyclopedia, an online database of encyclopedia articles, current events and news stories, magazines, international newspapers, and web links.
+We also subscribe to the Grolier Multimedia Encyclopedia - an online database of encyclopedia articles, current events, news stories, magazines, international newspapers, and web links.
 Grolier is accessible to students and their families from both school and home.

 Books are checked out for two weeks at a time, with the opportunity to renew.
-Fines are not charged for overdue books.
-A replacement fee is charged for lost or damaged books.
+Fines are not charged for overdue books, however a replacement fee is charged for lost or damaged books.

 The library sponsors an annual Scholastic book fair in the fall.
-Profits are used to enhance the classroom and school libraries.
+Profits are used to enhance the school classrooms and library.

 We celebrate Dr. Seuss's birthday the first week in March with decorations, refreshments, games, and guest readers.

 Families are invited to recognize a student's birthday by joining our Birthday Book Club.
 For a small fee, a new library book is chosen for a child and labelled as his or her birthday book.
-The student is the first to check out his or her birthday book from the library.
+The student then gets to be the first to check out his or her birthday book from the library.